Preview of some comics in the works!

 With term exams and my Ateneo entrance test looming ahead, it looks like it’ll be a while before I manage to get back to my old Tumblr habit, but hopefully you all stick around long enough to see the new projects I’ve got in store!

-Anonymous asked: do you trace all of your drawings with your drawing tablet? if so, how do you (a) trace so perfectly; (b) make the strokes looks like their grainy natural pencil lines! @_@
+Anonymous said: do you trace all of your drawings with your drawing tablet? if so, how do you (a) trace so perfectly; (b) make the strokes looks like their grainy natural pencil lines! @_@

 I follow a strict No-Tracing policy!
 I’ve tried before but then I realized that I was only cheating my way out of getting better!
 As for my grainy strokes - do you have a particular drawing in mind?
 Most if not all the illustrations I’ve posted here were drawn traditionally on paper, then scanned and colored digitally.
 Although when I do draw straight into my computer via Wacom tablet, I like to tweak my brush settings on Photoshop to get good, realistic textures.
 I suggest Googling tutorials by illustrators on how to DIY, but you can also download pre-tweaked brushes.
 There are tons!